microtrain/bootcamp/16-Ionic/04-IonicUsers/README.md

 ionic generate page logout
 ionic generate page register
 ```
-For each of these files, copy the content from the ioncAuth project.
+For each of the generated files, you should be able to copy most of the content from either *ionicAuth* or *ngAuth*.
+If you prefer you can test your progress by writing you own logic from scratch or modifiying the logic from past projects.

 ## Create a users page and wire it into navigation.